EngMohamed05/fashion-mnist-classification/README.md

 # Fashion-MNIST Classification (PyTorch)

-This repository contains a PyTorch-based neural network that classifies images from the Fashion-MNIST dataset.
+This repository contains a PyTorch-based CNN that classifies images from the Fashion-MNIST dataset.
 The project includes dataset preparation, model training, evaluation, and visualization of predictions.

 This is my first machine learning project.